dcunited001/dcunited001.github.io/_drafts/_blog-ideas.md

   - buridans is great because it exemplifies problems in our own systems of ethics
     - and exemplifies how knowledge of someone's system of ethics or belief systems can be used to stagnate that person
       - wow, that's really, really, fucking depressing
-    - so, if it can be used for controlling people through their belief systems,
+    - so, if it can be used for controlling people through their belief sy
       - then it also speaks on the value of more-uniform belief systems
       - that is, if everyone has mostly random belief systems composed of a myriad of parent belief systems
         - then they are going to be a bit harder to systematically motivate